rlopxhan21/DRF-Social-Media-API-Project/README.md

 # thesocialmediaproject
-Its the DRF project to create endpoints for social media project.
+This DRF project is to create the endpoints for social media project.